Austin Severance Agreement Lawyer

 In Texas, normally you will have a seven-day revocation period, which means you have seven days from the day you signed the agreement to change your mind.
 Once that period passes, you are usually stuck in the agreement.

 It is best to act fast on such a tight schedule.
-If you are agree to severance and you are not sure you made the right decision, call as lawyer as soon as possible.
+If you agree to severance and you are not sure you made the right decision, call an Austin severance agreement lawyer as soon as possible.

 I am 54 and currently have an age discrimination claim against my employer.
 They recently offered me a severance agreement, do I have to drop my discrimination case?